betheden/hebrew-grammar/content/verb_imperfect.rst

 and
 :ref:`verb_cohortative`).

-The normal Prefix Conjugation with the :ref:`conjunction`
+The normal Imperfect conjugation with the :ref:`conjunction`
 *waw* (וְ "and") as a prefix is different from the :ref:`verb_sequential_imperfect`, which utilizes a specialized form of the conjunction and contains a different meaning.
 Sometimes a
 :ref:`verb`
-with Prefix Conjugation occurs within a clause after another :ref:`verb-finite-verbs` (as in Gen 49:27 below, supplying the linking verb *to be*).
-In these cases, the context must determine whether the Prefix Conjugation verb is complementing the main verb or whether it is communicating its own verbal idea.
+with Imperfect conjugation occurs within a clause after another :ref:`verb-finite-verbs` (as in Gen 49:27 below, supplying the linking verb *to be*).
+In these cases, the context must determine whether the Imperfect verb is complementing the main verb or whether it is communicating its own verbal idea.